TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

 sender interactions with file-editing interfaces.
 1. Edit existing file
   - Web URL: https://github.com/{owner}/{repo}/edit/{branch}/{path}
+      - Sender must click "Commit changes..." to save their edits.
 2. Create new file
   - Web URL: https://github.com/{owner}/{repo}/new/{branch}/{path}
+      - {path} should not include the new file name; the sender must enter the file's contents and subsequently click "Commit changes..." to save their edits.
-Submitting changes from these pages triggers an internal form submission that creates a new commit and assigns a commit_sha. .
+Submitting changes from these pages triggers an internal form submission that creates a new commit and assigns a commit_sha.

 ### Addressability (Receiver)
 1. Access specified commits